 There have been no changes in pedagogy as a result of SLO assessment.
 This is less a result of program review data, and more a result of turnover in the physics and astronomy department, and lack of consensus between instructors, including adjuncts and our recently departed full time instructor.
-It is believed from what SLO data exists, that physics 8A-8D is has has tro eeding as is, so that no substantial pedagogical changes are required.
-However, SLO data highlighted that a relatively small numbers of students complete physics 10L and snomy 30.
+It is believed from what SLO data exists, that physics 8A-8D is succeeding as is, so that no substantial pedagogical changes are required.
+However, SLO data has highlighted that a relatively small numbers of students complete physics 10L and astronomy 30.
 In these courses.
-As a result we have chosen not to schedule physics 10L for and spring 2014.
-Astronomy 30 is being taught as an on-campus, rather than a Hybrid with the hope that this will improve student success.
-4. Give an example of a change in the number of units and/or lab hours based on assessment data, if applicable.
-N/A 5.
-Did your program discover the need for additional resources (for AY 2015-16) based on the assessment results?
-YES □ NO ☒ If yes, please explain.
-Click here to enter text. ) Proces s 1.
-Describe how your program reaches consensus when writing student learning outcomes that are used in multiple sections.
-My program offers only one section of each course. $\Box$ decis Since there is only one full time instructor at present, consensus is really an individual sion based on input from the Dean, adjunct instructors, and members of other departmen as Chemistry, Math, and Engineering.
-2. Describe how your program reaches consensus when developing and evaluating assessment results for stude learning outcomes that are used in multiple sections.
-My program offers only one section of each course. $\Box$ There has been regarding SLOs.
-This situation is currently changing.
-Currently, only instructor (Harpell) has done all assessments of SLO's (in addition to preparing this rt.)
+As a result we have chosen not to schedule physics 10L for Fall and spring 2014.
+Astronomy 30 is being taught as an on-campus, rather than a Hybrid class with the hope that this will improve student success.

+Furthermore, we have added a full time instructor for Physics and Astronomy.
+It is our belief

+that this will improve continuity and retention overall.

+una una win improve continuity una recention overain

+4. Give an example of a change in the number of units and/or lab hours based on assessment

+data, if applicable.

+N/A

+5. Did your program discover the need for additional resources (for AY 2015-16) based on the

+assessment results?
+YES \square NO \boxtimes

+assessment results:

+If yes, please explain.

+Click here to enter text.

+oner here to enter text.